Skip to navigation Skip to content

 • Guardians, or

-• carers of individuals 14 or older who cannot manage their own affairs
+• carers of individuals aged 14 years or older who cannot manage their own affairs

 4

-Why can I not get my 14 or older child’s vaccination information?
+Why can I not get my aged 14 years or older child's vaccination information?

 The AIR is administered in accordance with the Australian Immunisation Register Act 2015, the Privacy Act 1988 and the Services Australia privacy policy.

-Parents and guardians are able to access their child’s vaccination information until the child turns 14.
-When an individual is 14 or older, Services Australia requires their consent to provide their vaccination information.
+Parents and guardians can access their child's vaccination information until the child turns 14 years of age.
+When an individual is aged 14 years or older, Services Australia requires their consent to provide their vaccination information.
 This includes requests for proof of vaccination.

 5